 These are uncertain times for a lot of things.
-People are concerned about gas, the economy, their fiscal security.
+People are concerned about gas, the economy, and their fiscal security.
 Under these conditions, more and more people are buying used cars.
-That new-car-smell is a drearily distant luxury for some.
+That new car smell is a drearily distant luxury for some.
 It can all seem a little grim; budget car driving can feel like a ticket to plain-vanilla, ultra-plastic cheap motoring.

 But fear not just because you have to shop thrifty for the road.
 Enter das Volks-Auto: Volkswagen.

 When buying a car that isn’t factory-fresh, there are key issues to keep in mind.
 Value is one of them, but vehicle condition and common issues are others.
 To get the skinny on what you need to look for when hunting for your own slice of German engineering, I went to see Ivan Gutierrez of Axis Motoring in Orlando, Florida.
 Ivan has worked with Volkswagen and Audi automobiles for over a decade (so the man knows what stands the test of time, what to keep an eye on, and what to just plain avoid).

 Volkswagen brought a touch more of the upscale to entry-level car buying.
 Their Mk IV Golf and Jetta platforms – released in 1999 – were a distinct effort to move the marquee a bit up-market.
 Line up the entry-level Mk IV Golf against the same year's basic Civic, Corolla, and Sentra, and the standard features speak for themselves.
 Among the superlatives, the Volkswagen was the only car with ABS brakes and front side airbags as standard.
 It currently also has the second-lowest "true market value" of the four—making a second-hand 1999 to 2005 Mk IV Volkswagen worth thinking about when looking for a set of “already-been-loved” wheels.

 Mark IV Volkswagens were made in four different engine types:

 - the 1.8L turbo,